PEtab-dev/PEtab/README.md

 ## Getting help

-If you have any question or problems with PEtab, feel free to post them at our GitHub [issue tracker](https://github.com/PEtab-dev/PEtab/issues/).
+If you have any questions or problems with PEtab, feel free to post them at our GitHub [issue tracker](https://github.com/PEtab-dev/PEtab/issues/).